 Collaborating with a rich network of partners, I play a strategic role in achieving the UBC Kx Unit’s mission.
 I work to develop services, support and resources responsive to the needs of researchers, students and staff who want to engage with non-academic partners, and exchange ideas, knowledge and evidence for societal impact.

-The UBC Knowledge Exchange Unit is currently developing an institutional strategy that outlines a proposal to implement Strategy 9 of the UBC Strategic Plan, Shaping UBC's Next Century: "Improve the ecosystem that supports the translation of research into action."
+The UBC Knowledge Exchange Unit's institutional strategy, Expanding Conversations Through Engaged Scholarship, outlines a proposal to implement Strategy 9 of the UBC Strategic Plan, Shaping UBC's Next Century: "Improve the ecosystem that supports the translation of research into action."

 UBC's Office of the Vice-President Research and Innovation created the UBC Knowledge Exchange unit in November 2018 to accelerate and increase societal research impact.
 The Unit is part of Innovation UBC along with the University-Industry Liaison Office, e@UBC and Innovation Partnerships.